deficollective/defiscan/src/content/protocols/compound-v2.md

 ## Upgradeability

-The Compound-v2 protocol is almost fully upgradeable allowing for the update of governance and markets logic, with implementation contracts such as `CErc20Delegate`, `Oracle`, `Comptroller` and `GovernorBravoDelegate` .
+The Compound-v2 protocol is almost fully upgradeable allowing for the update of governance and markets logic, with implementation contracts such as `CErc20Delegate`, `Comptroller` and `GovernorBravoDelegate` .
 This can result in the loss of funds or unclaimed yield as well as lead to other changes in the expected performance of the protocol.

 Few markets use CErc20 or CEther contract (no “Delegator”) which are fixed implementation: once deployed, their logic (code) cannot be changed by the Timelock (DAO).